Brief: In this age of the internet, you can never be too careful with your privacy. Use these alternative search engines that do not track you.

 4. Swisscows

-Well, it isn’t a dairy farm portfolio site but a privacy-oriented search engine as an alternative to Google.
+Swisscows isn’t a dairy farm portfolio site but a privacy-oriented search engine as an alternative to Google.

 Swisscows utilizes Bing to deliver the search results as per your query.
-It lets you preview a webpage before visiting the site with a click of a button.
+It lets you preview a webpage before visiting the site with a button click.
+The search algorithm ensures that it is a family-friendly search engine where adult content and violence is ruled out completely, making it a suitable portal for children.

 5. Mojeek

 Mojeek has been around for a long time now.
-They’re an independent ‘crawler-based’ search engine, based in the UK, with their own algorithm and index of web pages.
+They’re an independent ‘crawler-based’ search engine based in the UK, with their own algorithm and index of web pages.

-If you are looking for a privacy-focused search engine that does not enforce any trackers while having its own index for search results, you should be good to go with this.
 I tried searching for some common queries and was satisfied with the search results.
 I think you can try it for yourself.

 6. searX